 Cherokee Marsh Public Access site (WDNR).
 This property is adjacent to the northwest boundary of Cherokee Marsh Conservation Park – South Unit. map

 Hiking, skiing (ungroomed), snowshoeing.
 Dog exercise area.

-Main entrance: heading north on HWY 113/Northport Dr., just past HWY M, turn right on River Rd., then immediate right onto Catfish Ct.
-Enter the dog exercise area or follow the sign to the trail system.
+West entrance (Catfish Ct): heading north from Madison on HWY 113/Northport Dr., 1/3 mile past HWY M, turn right on River Rd., then immediate right onto Catfish Ct.
+There is a small parking area for the trail system just before the fenced dog exercise area.
+The address for navigating is Catfish Ct, Waunakee, WI 53597.

 State Natural Areas

 A portion of Cherokee Marsh is the Cherokee Marsh State Natural Area.

 Also in the Cherokee Marsh watershed is the Westport Drumlin Prairie Unit of the Empire Prairies State Natural Area.